Helpful questions and answers for the South African entrepreneur.

 Do I get an original hard copy Registration Certificate?

-CIPC has recently changed their certification system to an entirely online system.
+CIPC changed their certification system to an entirely online system.
 All Company Certificates are sent electronically via email.
 You can print it out and it will be accepted for all your business endeavors in South Africa.

 What is a MOI?